Conceptual Definition Language (CDL)

 IsActiveEntity

-can be referred to with the magic variable$draft.IsActiveEntity
+can be referred to with respective magic variables$draft.IsActiveEntity

 In contrast to @aReference: foo.bar